Murchison Falls National Park: Overview

-MFNP is Uganda's largest national park.
-It measures approximately 3893 km2.
+Murchison Falls National Park is Uganda's largest national park with approximately 3893 km2.
 The park is bisected by the Victoria Nile from east to west for a distance of about 115 km.

 The park is the location of the Murchison Falls, where the waters of the Nile flow through a narrow gorge only 7 m wide before plunging 43 m.

-Also in the park, adjacent to the Masindi-Gulu Highway, are the Karuma Falls, the location of the 600 megawatt Karuma Power Station, which will be Uganda's largest power station when it comes online circa 2022.
+Also in the park, adjacent to the Masindi-Gulu Highway, are the Karuma Falls, the location of the 600 megawatt Karuma Power Station, which is Uganda's largest power station since it came online 2023.

 As of 2022, the East African Crude Oil Pipeline being built includes the construction of 10 oil well pads, a feeder pipeline, and a refinery in and around the Murchison Falls national park.

 Wildlife

-MFCA and the adjacent Bugondo Forest Reserve have 76 species of mammals as well as Uganda's largest population of Nile crocodiles.
-There are 450 known bird species in the park, including the rare shoe-billed stork, dwarf kingfisher, Goliath heron, white-thighed hornbill and great blue turaco.

 Since 2005, the protected area is considered a Lion Conservation Unit.

 In 2010, it was estimated that only 250 giraffes were in the park.
 A population of 37 Rothschild's giraffes was transferred from the north side of the Nile River to the south side in 2016 and 2017, when population was around 1,500.

-Tourism

-Murchison Falls National Park is Uganda’s most popular national park, receiving the highest annual number of visitors of any park in the country.
-Popular visitor activities include game drives, night drives, boat cruises to the delta and Murchison Falls waterfall, nature walks, bird watching and chimp tracking.
-Tourists visiting Murchison Falls National Park make a 5 hours 40 minutes drive from Kampala to reach the park.
-The park is also connected by daily domestic flights from Entebbe International Airport, to Kidepo Valley National Park and Queen Elizabeth National Park, which land at Pakuba Airstrip and Bugungu Airstrip.
-The park offers a range of tented camps and safari lodges to accommodate visitors.
+Murchison Falls National Park and the adjacent Bugondo Forest Reserve host 76 mammal species such as chimpanzees as well as Uganda's largest Nile crocodile population.
+There are 450 known bird species including the shoe-billed stork, dwarf kingfisher, Goliath heron, white-thighed hornbill and great blue turaco.